endorlabs/brokenpython/README.md

 ## What You Have

 - `app.py` – Your YAML loader.
-- `config.yaml` – A simple config file.
+- `exploit.py` – A proof-of-concept exploit.
 - **A security advisory telling you to upgrade.**

 ## What You Don’t Have